johnrm174/model-railway-signalling/README.md

 My youTube channel also has a number of videos demonstrating the use of the application:
 [https://www.youtube.com/@DCCModelRailwaySignalling](https://www.youtube.com/@DCCModelRailwaySignalling)

-## What's new for Release 6.3.0:
+## What's new for Release 6.x.x:

 > [!IMPORTANT]
-> Release 6.3.0 will only support the loading of layout files created by Release 6.0.0 or later.
+> Release 6.x.x will only support the loading of layout files created by Release 6.0.0 or later.
 > If you have layout files created by an earlier version of the application then you should first
-> upgrade to Release 6.0.0 and then load/re-save your files before upgrading to Release 6.3.0.
+> upgrade to Release 6.0.0 and then load/re-save your files before upgrading to Release 6.x.x.
 > You have been warned!

-* Points and signals can now be rotated in 90 degree steps (0/90/180/270 degrees).
-* Track sections can now be rotated (i.e. oriented either vertically or horizontally).
-* Track sections can now be highlighted to show they are occupied (background colour).
-* Timed signal delays (between aspect changes) can now be specified up to 240 seconds.
-* Enhancement to occupancy - track sensors can now be used 'back to back' with signals.
-* Scripting interface improvements - can now "wait for" button and gpio events
-* Bugfix to colour light timed sequences - ensure that DANGER aspects take precidence.
-* Bugfix to Throttles - set speed to zero and inhibit selections when DCC power is off.
-* Bugfix to NX Routes - exit buttons disabled during route selection if not viable.
-* Bugfix to NX Routes - Ensure all route buttons are cleared down on layout reset.
-* Bugfix to Lever Interlocking - To take account of lever type (FPL, Point, FPL+Point).
+* Keyboard shortcuts (see help=>help) will work for both upper case or lower case key presses)

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)